 Having thicker, gorgeous eyebrows has been the beauty trend taking the world by storm.
 Everyone wants that perfectly structured yet unkempt "fluffy" brow to enhance their appearance and youthful look.
 No longer is the theory that thin brows make you look younger...now thick beautiful brows are the magic "pill" to keep us all looking younger.
 This new trend has most women over the age of 35 looking angrily over at our mothers for ever letting us pick up a pair of tweezers.
-I can't tell you how many pictures I have of myself in my 20s, in a smoky bar wearing pencil thin eyebrows believing I was looking good...yikes...
+I can't tell you how many pictures I have of myself in my 20s with pencil thin eyebrows believing I was looking good...yikes...

-So what if you were one of those young girls like me that picked up tweezers and followed in your mother's footsteps of over-plucking, or you just weren't blessed with beautiful brows in the first place or you lost them due to a disorder like alopecia or, heaven forbid, a condition like cancer??
+So what if you were one of those young girls like me that picked up tweezers and followed in your mother's footsteps of over-plucking?
+Or you just weren't blessed with beautiful brows in the first place or you lost them due to a disorder like alopecia or a condition like cancer??
 Are there any options to turn back the hands of time??

-So many people are unsure of exactly what this is, what the procedure entails, etc..so I am writing this blog to answer the most common questions so that if you are interested in Microblading you can have all the information to make a real, informed decision.
+So many people are unsure of exactly what this is, what the procedures entails, etc..so I am writing this blog to answer the most common questions so that if you are interested in enhancing your brows with permanent makeup you can have all the information to make a real, informed decision.

 Who can have these procedures done?

 Permanent Makeup is ideal for anyone looking to enhance the look of their eyebrows no matter how much or little eyebrow hair you currently have.
 Some prospective clients fear artists will remove their existing hair, this is not true.
 Artists will keep as much natural hair as possible, however, light tweezing around the decided shape might occur.
 No hair is ever removed without the client agreeing.